gvwilson/thirdbit/_posts/2018/12/2018-12-12-twelve-percent.md

    the lessons indexed by our site show up near the top of her search, just as Stack Overflow answers show up near the top of a search for a technical question.
 2. She comes to our site and does a targeted search for her question or keywords.
-3. She subscribes to a question or keyword and Feedly tells her when something new appears or something relevant is updated.
+3. She subscribes to a question or keyword and [Feedly](http://feedly.com) or some other feed reader tells her when something new appears or something relevant is updated.

 ### How does an author register a lesson?

 1. They create a directory on their website with a meaningful name that includes a `lesson.md` file and possibly a zip file containing starter materials (if the lesson's exercises need any).
 2. They sign into their account on our site and register the URL of the lesson directory.
-3. Our site validates their lesson and does some fuzzy matching to suggest rewording of questions or keywords to match questions already registered.
+3. Our site validates their lesson.

 As noted above,
 we *don't* allow people to register lessons that they don't control, i.e., they have to be able to add `lesson.md` to the lesson's website in order for us to accept the registration.

+Critically,
+our site does some fuzzy matching to suggest rewording of questions or keywords to match ones in lessons that are already registered.
+The term "[folksonomy](https://en.wikipedia.org/wiki/Folksonomy)" seems to have lost its luster, but encouraging convergence on a shared vocabulary seems crucial to making all of this work.

 ### How does an author update a lesson?